emilyruby/manifestoo/ukip.md

 * Amend planning legislation in order to make play spaces compulsory in housing estates, and to promote nursery or creche provision in developments such as shopping centres, office blocks, hospitals, airports, and railway stations.
+* Scrap HS2 and invest in upgrading existing main line services to create additional capacity.
+* Oppose the new `Thames Crossing` in Thurrock, and look to reopening a consultation for a new crossing further east.
+* Support the installation of rapid charging stations in towns and cities.
+* Stop mandatory fitment of the e-call vehicle tracking system on new cars.
+* Exempt vehicles over 25 years old from `Vehicle Excise Duty`.

 ### Industry